Josh Urbiztondo: Alab Pilipinas

 Urbiztondo returned to the ABL to play for Alab Pilipinas, which he had defeated in the semis the previous year.
 His team won the 2017–18 title over the Mono Vampire.
 The team failed to defend the title the following season, losing to the Hong Kong Eastern Basketball in the quarterfinals.
 At the end of that season, Urbiztondo announced his retirement from basketball.

 Personal life

 His father is Filipino and his mother is American.
-He is currently an assistant coach for the high school basketball team of San Joaquin Memorial.
+He is currently an assistant coach for the San Joaquin Memorial High School basketball team.